StormShadow86/dotnet-passbook/README.md

 ##NuGet

 Dotnet-passbook is also available to download from NuGet.

 	Install-Package dotnet-passbook

-##iOS 7

-This covers almost all of the new fields that were added for iOS7.
-I have not included the Companion App Keys yet.

-##Contribute

-All pull requests are welcomed!
-If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

-##Progress

-You can request features and see what work is being done by checking out the dotnet-passbook Trello board over at [https://trello.com/board/dotnet-passbook/500b31ef655e242e590fda62](https://trello.com/board/dotnet-passbook/500b31ef655e242e590fda62)

 ##License